 Most DCLI commands require authentication.
-VMware Cloud on AWS and vCenter Server use different authentication mechanisms.
+VMware Cloud on AWS, NSX-T, and vCenter Server use different authentication mechanisms.

-VMware Cloud on AWS uses a refresh token for authentication. vCenter Server requires credentials, which you can provide in different ways.
+VMware Cloud on AWS and NSX-T use a refresh token for authentication. vCenter Server requires credentials, which you can provide in different ways.

-VMware Cloud on AWS Authentication
+VMware Cloud on AWS and NSX-T Authentication

-You can authenticate to VMware Cloud on AWS by using a refresh token.
+You can authenticate to VMware Cloud on AWS or NSX-T by using a refresh token.

 You can obtain a refresh token from your VMware Cloud on AWS user profile under the Access Tokens area, or from the VMware Cloud on AWS administrators in your organization.
 After you receive a refresh token, you can provide it to DCLI when prompted.
-DCLI prompts for a refresh token when you try to access VMware Cloud on AWS.
+DCLI prompts for a refresh token when you try to access the VMware Cloud on AWS or NSX-T API.